 Trimming grass with a Scythe is a few short scenes of Ashley mowing under an apple tree by the edge of our garden.

 “Hay in a Day”

-The title should be somewhat self-explanatory; step-by-step progression of turning freshly mown grass into hay in the space of one sunny day, and putting that grass onto a rack for further curing before bringing into the barn.
+Part 1 shows the step-by-step progression of turning freshly mown grass into hay in the span of one sunny day, and Part 2 shows putting that grass onto a rack for further curing before bringing into the barn.

 The Hay Pusher